 Every dog owner needs to consider several factors when determining ideal caloric intake, including breed, weight, activity level, and the dog’s body condition.

-If you correctly follow the guidelines on the side of your dog’s food packaging there’s no chance to overfeed your canine companion.
+If you correctly follow the guidelines on the side of your dog’s food packaging you’re unlikely to overfeed your canine companion.

-However, most dog owners often end up overfeeding because they are not sure about their dog’s weight accurately or because of vaguely suggested portion size.
-If you’re not sure whether the recommended amount is per portion or is it per day ask your veterinarian.
+However, most dog owners often end up overfeeding because they are not sure of their dog’s accurate weight or because of vague suggested portion sizes.
+If you’re not sure whether the recommended amount is per portion or per day, ask your veterinarian.

-You don’t want to feed your pet three or four of the suggested amount a day when recommended portion on most food packaging is an amount for the whole day.
-Split the suggested amount or you will feed them more than they need.
+You don’t want to feed your pet three or four of the suggested amounts per day when the recommended portion on most food packaging is for the whole day.
+Split the suggested amount into meals or you will feed them more than they need.

-Also, keep in mind that spayed or neutered dogs are less active and that’s why they need less energy than the highly active dogs.
-Following the manufacturer’s guidelines may cause those dogs to gain extra weight.
+Also, keep in mind that spayed or neutered dogs need less energy than unneutered dogs, because their reproductive system is no longer using calories for processes like sperm production, ovulation, and cycling.
+Following the manufacturer’s guidelines may, therefore, cause neutered dogs to gain extra weight.

 #10 Pay attention to how much you’re feeding your canine friend